KomodoPlatform/developer-docs/docs/010-cryptoconditions/_110-cc-channels.md

 2079c46cd9f3970f9fd73d8022bf6f30aaf5031bf877d2c541c4c0df1dea1be5
 ```

-**channelsclose open_txid**

-The `channelsclose` method marks a specific channel as closed, meaning that no additional payments will be added to the channel.

-The owner of the `channel` may still execute [`channelspayment`](#channelspayment) for any remaining payments in the channel, until all payments are used or withdrawn.

-The method returns a hex value which must then be broadcast using the [`sendrawtransaction`](#sendrawtransaction) method.

-The `sendrawtransaction` method then returns a `txid` which is used in the [`channelsrefund`](#channelsrefund) method to reclaim funds.
+## channelsinfo

+**channelsinfo (open_tx_id)**

+The `channelsinfo` method fetches info about channels that are relevant to the user, either as sender or receiver.

+If no `open_tx_id` argument is included, the method returns a list of all channels available to this user.

 ### Arguments: